syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 # Form filling in Flutter PDF Viewer (SfPdfViewer)

 The [SfPdfViewer](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer-class.html) allows you to fill, edit, save, export, and import the AcroForm fields in a PDF document.
+The `SfPdfViewer` supports undoing and redoing the undesired actions made to a form field.

 ## Supported form fields